nweis/InstrumentStoreApp/README.md

-# InstrumentStoreApp
+# Sample Java-Applications
-Just a repository for training purposes - nevermind.
+This repository contains a couple of sample Java-Applications for training purposes.